 - Institutions of further education and science education

-- Tourism Association (new sugar for mushroom-savvy tourists as well as nature, science and culinary lovers from everywhere)
+- Tourism association (new attraction for fungi-interested tourists as well as nature, science and culinary lovers from all over)

-- Companies that live on microorganisms: pharmaceutical companies, breweries, mushroom producers, pizza manufacturers, bakeries, sewage and waste treatment companies, hygiene providers
+- Companies that depend on microorganisms: pharmaceutical companies, breweries, mushroom producers, pizza manufacturers, bakeries, waste water and waste treatment companies, detergent supplier

 - Analytical laboratories, environmental technology suppliers and engineers